maelfabien/Machine_Learning_Tutorials/README.md

 🚀 I recently started a newsletter in which I gather some cool articles I wrote on a topic, interesting Github repositories, projects, papers and more!
 I’ll try to send 1 to 2 emails per month.
 If you want to stay in the loop, just click here : http://eepurl.com/gyYzi5

-**NEW: I'm looking for motivated Data Scientists to help me build high quality content and create a dedicated blog.
+**NEW: I'm looking for motivated Data Scientists to help me build high environmental impact algorithms (CV essentially).
 Please contact me if you're interested (from my website, contact section)**

 ## Table of Content :
 - [CheatSheets](https://github.com/maelfabien/Machine_Learning_Tutorials#machine-learning-cheatsheet)